Indo-European cosmogony: Creation myth

 In pre-Zoroastrian Iran, Yima was seen as the first king and first mortal.
 The original myth of creation was indeed condemned by Zarathustra, who makes mention of it in the Avesta when talking about the two spirits that "appeared in the beginning as two twins in a dream ... (and) who first met and instituted life and non-life".
 Yima in particular is depicted as the first to distribute portions of the cow for consumption, and is explicitly condemned for having introduced the eating of meat.
 After a brief reign on earth, the king Yima was said in a later tradition to be deprived of his triple royal nimbus, which embodied the three social classes in Iranian myths.
 Mithra receives the part of the Priest, Thraētona that of the Warrior, and Kərəsāspa that of the Commoner.
 The saga ends with the real dismemberment of Yima by his own brother, the daiwic figure Spityura.
-In another myth of the Younger Avesta, the primal man Gayōmart (Gaya marətan; 'Mortal Life') and the primeval world ox Gōšūrvan are sacrificed by the destructive spirit Ahriman (Aŋra Mainyu, 'Evil Spirit').
+In another myth of the Younger Avesta, the primal man Gayōmart 'Mortal Life', and the primeval world ox Gōšūrvan are sacrificed by the destructive spirit Ahriman 'Evil Spirit'.
 From the ox's parts came all the plants and animals, and from Gayōmart's body the minerals and humankind.

 In the Vīdēvdāt, Yima is presented as the builder of an underworld, a sub-terrestrial paradise eventually ruled by Zarathustra and his son.
 The story, giving a central position to the new religious leader, is once again probably the result of a Zoroastrian reformation of the original myth, and Yima might have been seen as the ruler of the realm of the dead in the early Iranian tradition.
 Norbert Oettinger argues that the story of Yima and the Vara was originally a flood myth, and the harsh winter was added in due to the dry nature of Eastern Iran, as flood myths didn't have as much of an effect as harsh winters.
-He has argued that the Videvdad 2.24's mention of melted water flowing is a remnant of the flood myth, and mentions that the Indian Flood Myths originally had their protagonist as Yama, but it was changed to Manu later.
+He has argued that the Videvdad 2.24's mention of melted water flowing is a remnant of the flood myth, and notes that the Indian flood myths originally had their protagonist as Yama, but it was later changed to Manu.